MONTGOMERY’S MARKET GARDEN GAMBLE FAILS

 Operation Market Garden: Arnhem bridge after battle to hold it for the AlliesOperation Market Garden: Captured Arnhem bridge fighters

 Right: British prisoners at Arnhem Bridge, September 1944.
 The British 1st Airborne Division, supported by men of the Glider Pilot Regiment, and the Polish 1st Independent Parachute Brigade lost approximately 1,984 killed and 6,854 captured.
-After nine days of fighting, the remains of the airborne forces were withdrawn.
+After 9 days of fighting, the remains of the airborne forces were withdrawn.
 With no secure road or rail bridges over the Nederrijn, the Allies were unable to advance further and the front line stabilized south of Arnhem.
 The British 1st Airborne Division lost nearly three-quarters of its strength and never saw combat again.

 Interesting Rare British Footage of Operation Market Garden (Music, No Dialog)